Playing God (1997 film): Reception

-The film did not fare well financially or with critics, scoring just a 16% at the review site Rotten Tomatoes and making only $4,166,918 at the US theater box office.
-Popular film critic Roger Ebert however, gave the film three stars, saying "This may not be a great movie, but for both Duchovny and Hutton, it's a turning point", citing Duchovny's ability to "stand above the action" like Clint Eastwood; and Hutton's ability to create a real character as the villain, instead of merely filling a space.
+The film did not fare well financially or with critics.
+On the review aggregation website Rotten Tomatoes it scored 16% based on reviews from 31 critics, and it grossed $4,166,918 at the North American box office.
+Roger Ebert of the Chicago Sun-Times gave the film three stars out of four, saying: "This may not be a great movie, but for both Duchovny and Hutton, it's a turning point", citing Duchovny's ability to "stand above the action" like Clint Eastwood; and Hutton's ability to create a real character as the villain, instead of merely filling a space.

-In an interview with the New York Times dated 9 April 2000 David Duchovny himself, while talking about production difficulties, stated that “‘Playing God' was a mistake only because we didn't have a script ready...
+In an interview with the New York Times, Duchovny discussed production difficulties, and stated that "Playing God was a mistake only because we didn't have a script ready...
 I should have just bailed out, but I didn't know."